huggingface/blog/hardware-partners-program.md

 2. Once the model has been edited, there are many parameters to play with to find the best quantization settings:
    - Which kind of observers should I use for range calibration?
    - Which quantization scheme should I use?
-   - Which quantization related data types (int8, uint8, int16) are supported on by target device?
+   - Which quantization related data types (int8, uint8, int16) are supported on my target device?

 3. Balance the trade-off between quantization and an acceptable accuracy loss.
 4. Export the quantized model for the target device.